 Most independent restaurateurs spend years considering every detail of their dream restaurant, from the concept to the upholstery and everything in between.

 Rarely, however, do those same new restaurant owners think about putting together an employee handbook.
 It’s understandable—restaurant employee handbooks can be more of a chore than a passion project.
 Despite this, employee handbooks are a vital asset of any restaurant that plans to be successful and stay out of court.

 Read on to learn why employee handbooks are necessary, what they should cover, and how to translate these written regulations into action.

 Do you really need a handbook?

 Let’s be clear: Yes.
 Restaurants of all sizes need one.
 Employee handbooks may seem like a staple of corporate establishments, and there’s a reason for that: big businesses understand the risks of not having them.
-At a high level, an employee handbook serves two critical functions for your business:
+At a high level, an employee manual serves two critical functions for your business:

 - It outlines the expectations for all staff members.

 - It requires that all managers and employees sign the document confirming they’ve read, understand, and agree to it.

 By accomplishing these two goals, as a restaurant owner, the employee handbook will immediately set up the standards employees will be held to and a framework for accountability.
 Documenting this in a handbook is the first step toward eliminating the inconsistent treatment of employees that lands restaurants in court.